inner-outer-space/de-zoomcamp-2024/2-workflow-orchestration/readme.md

 Configuring the postgres client so that we can connect to the local Postgres DB in the Docker container where Mage lives.
 <br>

 The docker-compose.yaml file references environmental variables defined in the .env file.
-Since the .env file is not uploaded to GIT, the postgres credentials will be safe there.
+Since the .env file is not uploaded to GIT, the postgres credentials will be safe there. <br>
 THE POSTGRES SERVICE DEFINED IN DOCKER-COMPOSE.YAML
 ```yaml
   # PostgreSQL Service defined in docker-compose